 4 Tbsp. powdered sugar

 Pour the almonds into a frying pan, no oil and toast them, stirring constantly.
 Alternately you could do this in the oven at a low temperature but I prefer the frying pan.
-Stop when they are medium brown, try not to let too many get black on the sides.
+Stop when they are medium brown, try not to let them get black on the sides.

 Originally posted March 2014.
 No changes to recipe.